Change Started

-Gandhi Sagar Wildlife Sanctuary in Madhya Pradesh became a second home for cheetahs in India as two members of the endangered species were released in the sanctuary.
+Gandhi Sagar Wildlife Sanctuary in Madhya Pradesh became a second home for cheetahs in India, as two members of the endangered species were released there.

-After spending two years at Kuno National Park, six-year-old Prabhash and Pavak were relocated to the Gandhi Sagar Wildlife Sanctuary, 250 km away, creating another milestone in reviving cheetahs in India.
+After spending two years at Kuno National Park, six-year-old Prabhash and Pavak were relocated to the Gandhi Sagar Wildlife Sanctuary, 250 km away, marking another milestone in the revival of cheetahs in India.

 Over the months, India’s Project Cheetah has become an important wildlife conservation initiative since its launch.

 On 7th September 2022, eight cheetahs were reintroduced to India from Namibia at the Kuno National Park in Central India.
-Subsequently, in February 2023, twelve cheetahs were introduced from South Africa, bringing the total to 20.
+In February 2023, 12 cheetahs were introduced from South Africa, bringing the total to 20.

 India became the first country to reintroduce large carnivores (cheetahs) from one continent (Africa) to another (Asia), and this journey is quite interesting.